TomaszNowakDev/Systems_Scripting/README.md

 script with a goodbye message.
 Properly comment your code.

-Task 11
+### Task 11
 Write a bash script that automates the creation and deletion of user accounts.
-The script should accept as input argument, a file containing a list of user names to be created on the system.
+The script should accept as input argument, a file containing a list of usernames to be created on the system.
 Enforce that the user provides this input file when running the script.
 The script should check if the usernames already exist on the system before creating the accounts.
 If a user account exit, the script should notify the user and skip that user name to the